ENGR110/ENGR110.github.io/index.md

 | (Tues) 01:00-02:00  | Luddy 4148 |
 | (Thurs) 01:00-02:00 | Luddy 4148 |

+# Announcements
+We will post to Canvas with updates/clarifications/announcements.
+By default, you should already have notifications from Canvas enabled.
+It is your responsibility to ensure you can receive such announcements.

+# Autograder
+We will an automated grading system for assignments: https://autograder.sice.indiana.edu

+For security reasons, you must access it through the IU network - either access it while on campus, or use a [VPN] service to make the site think you're on campus.

 # Materials/Textbooks
 - Textbook: /The Elements of Computing Systems/ by Noam Nisan and Shimon Schocken.
 ISBN 978-0262640688 This course covers chapters 1-6 of the [Nand to Tetris course](https://www.nand2tetris.org/course)